borntofrappe/borntofrappe/playground/Components/Relative Link/README.md

+# Relative Link

 Use the syntax described in `rocket.svg`.
 The icon is tweaked to have the rocket tilted on its right side.
 Moreover, its scale is reduced to `0.8` the natural size.
+This last choice allows to have a small, but visible gap between the rocket and the trail which follows.

 ## relative